Thewbi/arduino_pid/motor_shield_rev3_test/README.md

 to operate.
 12V damages the arduino.
 Therefore, the solder bridge is cut using a scalpel or a box cutter.
 Alternatively the solder bridge may be removed using a soldering iron.
 In any case, to make sure that the connection between the external powersource and the arduino is severed, use a measurring device in continuite mode and check for a lack of continuity.

+## What is PWM

+PWM stands for pulse width modulation.
+The width of a pulse can be controlled.

+For DC motors, the motor's velocity is directly correlated to the input voltage and the direction to the polarity of that voltage.

+In motor control for DC motors, the problem to solve is how to supply varying voltage levels to the motor in order to control it's velocity
+(= the speed at which it turns the shaft).

+One way would be to have a variable resistor (similar to a potentiometer) which is able to drop voltage given an input voltage so that only a fraction of the input voltage makes it to the motor.

+Another idea is to not drop any voltage from the input voltage but to just completely disconnect the input voltage from the motor for certain fractions of time.
+If the input voltage is 12V and we only connect the motor 50% of the time over very short timeslices, the motor sees an effective voltage of 6V.

+This is exactly the idea of PWM.
+PWM is rapidly connecting and disconnecting the voltage line.
+From within the source code, the programmer defines the ratio between on and off periods in the range from 0% to 100%.
+In the arduino sketch 0% correlates to a PWM value of 0 and
+100% to a value of 255.

+PWM for the voltage is feature of the arduino motor shield rev3.
+For port A, pin 3 is used for PWM.
+For port B pin 11 is used.

 ## Wiring